Content templates

 </div>Partial templates

-Content types other than blocks (for example, pages) can also have associated partial templates (view components or partial views).
-These are then used if the content item is added to a ContentArea.
-As for block templates, partial templates for other content types can also be view components or partial views.
+Content types other than blocks (for example, pages) also have associated partial templates (view components or partial views).
+These are used if the content item is added to a ContentArea.
+As for block templates, partial templates for other content types are also view components or partial views.
 If view components are used, then the base class should be EPiServer.Web.Mvc.PartialContentComponent<TContentData> or EPiServer.Web.Mvc.AsyncPartialContentComponent<TContentData>.

 Endpoint templates

-In addition to MVC controllers and Razor Pages, you also can add a template mapping to a Endpoint.
+In addition to MVC controllers and Razor Pages, you also add a template mapping to an endpoint.
 For example, content media requests in CMS are handled through an endpoint template.
-Custom-content endpoints that serve content needs to add a ContentActionDescriptor to the endpoint metadata.
-You also should add the policies for CmsPolicyNames.Read and CmsPolicyNames.Preview to ensure access rights are checked.
+Custom-content endpoints that serve content need to add a ContentActionDescriptor to the endpoint metadata.
+Also add the policies for CmsPolicyNames.Read and CmsPolicyNames.Preview to ensure access rights are checked.

 [TemplateDescriptor(Inherited = true, TemplateTypeCategory = TemplateTypeCategories.HttpHandler)]